kgar/GMS2-FriendlyCosmonaut-DialogueSystem/to-do.md

       - Yeah!
 That could work!
 - Provide scrollability to choice, so any number of options can appear in the textbox
   - This should include arrow pointers up and down in the center x / top and bottom y of the textbox; the arrows should only appear for their corresponding direction when that direction is accessible
   - Can I make it so scrolling is smooth, with strings of text scrolling in and out of view instead of instantly changing?
+Herp lerp 🤙
 - Update choice pointer to animate
   - Subtle bounce effect where the arrow accelerates to the right, bounces back very slowly, then repeats
 - Create character metadata structs in global scope